12 Property Development Tips to Up Your Development Management Game

 6. Block dimensions

-The dimensions of your block will impact on any project you attempt.
-By block dimensions we mean frontage and depth (length by width).
+The dimensions of your block will impact any project you attempt.
+By block dimensions, we mean frontage and depth (length by width).

 These measurements will directly impact what you can achieve on your block.

 They could be the difference between a fat profit and breaking even, or a loss.

 Check out this video on block dimensions for side by side dual occupancy designs in Melbourne.

 Encumbrance is a tough word to spell, and tough to work around in a residential development project.

 Overhanging trees can be encumbrances, even power poles or easements.
 Anything that can come between a build running smoothly.

 In some cases, an encumbrance can halt development in its tracks.
 If you miss one, you’re looking at huge costs due to delays as you work out a way around or forward.

 Put the time in upfront and spot these first thing off the bat.

 Like encumbrances, block gradient is another environmental factor you need to consider as part of your strategy.
 The slope or fall of the land impacts all sorts of things.